jsteenkamp/help-panel/README.md

-## Test Component
+## Help Panel Component

-Test distributing Angular 1 component using npm.
+This is a test module for distributing components using npm.

-Module is imported using jspm.
+This package does not include the server code.